 Property laws are constantly changing.
 To stay ahead of the game, you need to stay up to date on all the latest rules and regulations.
 If you are looking to buy or sell a residential property you may be affected by new ATO tax laws.
 The property experts at Selvaggio Lawyers have all the information you need to make sure you are adhering to the rules when selling or buying a property.

-The new tax laws automatically apply to all sales of all properties after 1 July 2017 that have a market value of $750,000.00 or more.
-The laws apply to residential property, commercial properties and vacant land.
-If the new laws apply, the buyers of the property must withhold 12.5% of the sale price of the property and pay that amount to the ATO at settlement.
+In July 2016, the Australian Taxation Office (ATO) introduced important changes to tax laws in response to increasing foreign investment in Australia.
+Although the new laws are directed at ensuring that foreign residents meet all of their capital gains tax liabilities, the new laws may still apply to Australian residents.
+The new tax laws automatically apply to all sales of residential properties after 1 July 2016 that have a market value of $2 million or more.
+If the new laws apply, the buyers of the residential property must withhold 10% of the sale price of the property and pay that amount to the ATO at settlement.

-However, the new laws do not apply to properties which have a value of $750,000.00 by Australian Residents where the seller of the property has provided a ‘Clearance Certificate’ to the buyer on or before the date of settlement.
+However, the new laws do not apply to properties which have a value of $2 million by Australian residents where the seller of the property has provided a ‘Clearance Certificate’ to the buyer on or before the date of settlement.

 It is important that you are aware of these new tax laws if you are a seller or a buyer of a property with a market value of $2 million or more because penalties apply if you do not fully comply with the laws.
 This means that:

 - If you are a buyer of such a residential property, you will be liable to pay 10% of the property’s sale price to the ATO if:

 a.
 The seller is a foreign resident and has not provided you with a valid ‘variation notice’ prior to settlement; or

 b.
 The seller is an Australian resident who has not provided you with a valid Clearance Certificate before settlement.